Model NO.: Current transformer

 3.1 Current measurement

-• Multi-Device compatibility
+• Multi-Device Compatibility

 3.2 Protective relaying

-• Fault current sensing
+• Fault Current Detection

-• Precision Billing Basis
+• Precision Protection Coordination

-• Multi-Type Metering Compatibility
+• Multi-Type Metering CompatibilityActive and Reactive Power Monitoring

 3.4 System monitoring and control

-4. Installation Instructions
+4. Installation and Maintenance Guidelines

-4.1 Inspection before installation
+4.1 Pre-Installation Inspection

 4.2 Installation steps